Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Chemotherapy

-Chemoembolization of the hepatic artery (the main artery that supplies blood to the liver) is a type of regional chemotherapy used to treat childhood liver cancer that cannot be removed by surgery.
+Chemoembolization of the hepatic artery (the main artery that supplies blood to the liver) is a type of regional chemotherapy used to treat hepatoblastoma that cannot be removed by surgery.
 The anticancer drug is injected into the hepatic artery through a catheter (thin tube).
 The drug is mixed with a substance that blocks the artery, cutting off blood flow to the tumor.
-Most of the anticancer drug is trapped near the tumor and only a small amount of the drug reaches other parts of the body.
+Most of the anticancer drug is trapped near the tumor, and only a small amount of the drug reaches other parts of the body.
 The blockage may be temporary or permanent, depending on the substance used to block the artery.
 The tumor is prevented from getting the oxygen and nutrients it needs to grow.
 The liver continues to receive blood from the hepatic portal vein, which carries blood from the stomach and intestine to the liver.
-This procedure is also called transarterial chemoembolization or TACE.
+This procedure is also called transarterial chemoembolization, or TACE.

 Radiation therapy

 Radioembolization is a type of internal radiation therapy used to treat hepatoblastoma.
 A very small amount of a radioactive substance is attached to tiny beads that are injected into the hepatic artery (the main artery that supplies blood to the liver) through a thin tube called a catheter.
 The beads are mixed with a substance that blocks the artery, cutting off blood flow to the tumor.
 Most of the radiation is trapped near the tumor to kill the cancer cells.
-This is done to relieve symptoms and improve quality of life for children with hepatoblastoma.
+This is done to shrink the tumor or to relieve symptoms and improve quality of life for children with hepatoblastoma.

-To learn more about radiation therapy and its side effects, see Radiation Therapy to Treat Cancer and Radiation Therapy Side Effects.
+To learn more about radiation therapy and its side effects, see

 Clinical trials

 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
-For some patients, taking part in a clinical trial may be the best treatment choice.
+Because cancer in children is rare, taking part in a clinical trial should be considered.

 Treatment of newly diagnosed hepatoblastoma